Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List at least two references from professionals

-Are Resume Letters the same as a CV?
+Are Resume Letters the Same as a CV?

-How to Write a Professional CV and Resume
+How to write a great CV and Resume

-- Utilise strong action verbs in order to describe your successes for example "managed," "led," or "created."
+- Use strong action verbs to describe your successes for example "managed," "led," or "created."

-- Use specific examples and specific metrics that can be quantified to show the impact you have had in previous positions.
+- Provide specific examples and specific metrics that can be quantified to show your accomplishments in previous roles.

 - Employ a professional, neat layout and design.